 Miami-Cass REMC will grant eight $500 scholarships this year at its annual meeting on July 25.
 Any member who meets a few simple qualifications, completes a simple entry form (available at mcremc.coop/content/scholarship) and submits it to the REMC by July 15 will be eligible to win.
 Qualifications are as follows: Recipient must be enrolled and… Continue reading.

-Mark your calendar for the 2018 Miami-Cass REMC Annual Meeting on Wednesday, July 25, at Peru High School.
-The meeting will start at 4:30 p.m. and will feature music, prizes and more!
+2018 Miami-Cass REMC Annual Meeting Wednesday, July 25 Peru High School The meeting will start at 4:30 p.m. and will feature music, prizes and more!
 You can also vote for your board of directors candidates at the meeting.
 Be sure to read future issues of Electric Consumer for more details.
 We hope to see you… Continue reading.